Tigard Tooth Extractions

 How to Speed Up Recovery

-Our Tigard, OR dental extraction team makes sure you are fully prepped on your extraction procedure and won’t send you home until you feel confident in your oral aftercare.
+Our Tigard tooth extraction team makes sure you are fully prepped on your extraction procedure and won’t send you home until you feel confident in your oral aftercare.
 It is common to bleed up to 24 hours after surgery.

 Some important tips to keep in mind to ensure a speedy recovery include: